pittcsc/Documents/Constitution.md

 # Pitt CSC Constitution

 ## I) Name of Organization

-William Pitt Computer Science Club, also referred to as:
+University of Pittsburgh Computer Science Club, also referred to as:

 - Pitt Computer Science Club
 - Pitt CS Club